MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/12-create-cpu-status-alert.md

 9. On the **Notifications** tab, enter the following information:

     - **Notification type:** Email/SMS message/Push/Voice

        > **Note:** When you select this option, a Email/SMS message/Push/Voice flyout will appear.
-Check the Email property and type the Azure username you signed in with.
+Check the Email property and type the proper email address, you can also use your personal email so that you can receive the notifications as shown in the last steps.

+    - Click on **OK**
     - **Name:** DemoLab
     - Select **Review + create**, then select **Create**.
         >**Note:** Wait till action group created successfully then move to next step.